 Life insurance is a great way to protect your assets for your future benefit as well as for your family.
 Life insurance can also help aid in the transfer of your wealth for estate planning purposes.
 Insurance benefits are not taxed, provide income to your beneficiaries when you die, and can be used to pay estate taxes.
-Policies range from $50 per month to a single lump-sum payment (depending on the amount of insurance purchased along with the age and health of insurer).
+Generally, policies can range from $50 per month to a single lump-sum payment (depending on the amount of insurance purchased along with the age and health of insurer).

-Permanent insurance allows you to choose the amount of protection to buy while building up cash value that earns interest tax-deferred.
+Permanent life insurance allows you to choose the amount of protection to buy while building up cash value that earns interest tax-deferred.
 There are many types of permanent insurance that guarantees you stay protected as long as you pay your insurance premiums.
 Some have a fixed cost for your lifetime, while others have premiums that may change.
 Guarantees on Life Insurance policies are based upon the claims paying ability of the Issuing Company.

 Ask yourself the following questions:

 - How much of the family income do I provide?